image designed by Jodi Darby

 Our aim is to deepen the community's understanding of the city by adding layers of narrative to familiar places and to inspire community members to think critically about the safety of their neighborhoods, questioning the role that the police as an institution play in maintaining safe communities.

-Safe & Sound? is an ongoing project by Julie Perini, Jodi Darby and Erin Yanke.
+Safe & Sound? is a project by Julie Perini, Jodi Darby and Erin Yanke.
 Julie Perini, Amelia Cates and Christopher Hamann worked on the project in its early phases, conducting preliminary research and developing the core concepts.
 Amelia Cates and Julie Perini produced the Portland Community Liberation Front interview.
 Ian Wallace contributed Fatal Geographies, a collection of photographs.

 Funded by a 2012 Community Participation Project Grant from the Regional Arts & Culture Council.